Contents

 Just those responsibilities?

-Product management is about more than just viability, design is about much more than just usability, and engineering is about much more than possibility, and growth product management is about more than just adoptability.
+Product management is about more than just viability, design is about much more than just usability, engineering is about much more than possibility, and growth product management is about more than just adoptability.

 Similarly, if something ships and the analytics show that it’s either not being bought or not being used you can bet we should be able to go directly to the growth product manager.

-And most frequently of all, if something ships and no one was operationally ready, no one can state the why, no one knows how we have and will continue to measure results, or it turns out that it violates some business constraint like compliance or privacy, you can bet we should be able to go directly to the product manager with that question.
+Finally, if something ships and no one was operationally ready, no one can state the why, no one knows how we have and will continue to measure results, or it turns out that it violates some business constraint like compliance or privacy, you can bet we should be able to go directly to the product manager with that question.

 So it’s critical on an empowered product team that we have the skills we need, and that these people are accountable for their work.